 North Canaan is a very small town located in the state of Connecticut.
 With a population of 3,220 people and just one neighborhood, North Canaan is the 146th largest community in Connecticut.
-Much of the housing stock in North Canaan was built prior to World War II, making it one of the older and more historic towns in the country.
+North Canaan has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-North Canaan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, North Canaan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Canaan are a mix of both white- and blue-collar jobs.
 Overall, North Canaan is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in North Canaan who work in sales jobs (17.75%), management occupations (13.83%), and office and administrative support (9.91%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.14% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of North Canaan citizens is a little higher than the average for US cities and towns: 23.38% of adults in North Canaan have at least a bachelor's degree.
+The population of North Canaan overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in North Canaan, 23.38% have at least a bachelor's degree.

 The per capita income in North Canaan in 2022 was $44,186, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,744 for a family of four.
 However, North Canaan contains both very wealthy and poor people as well.